Decision hub

 DDCR vs Al Marmoom

-The DDCR is gated luxury, 225 km² of capped-quota access and the chef-curated 4-course dinner at Sonara or Bab Al Shams.
-Al Marmoom is eco-access at AED 350 with Sonara Camp and the larger unfenced wildlife corridor.
+The DDCR is gated luxury, 225 km² of capped-quota access and a chef-curated 4-course dinner at a premium in-reserve camp.
+Al Marmoom is eco-access at AED 350 with certified eco-operators and the larger unfenced wildlife corridor.

 Read the comparisonEmirate